Hercules (franchise): Live-action remake

-Television
+Animated Television series

 Disney's Hercules: The Animated Series

 Disney's Hercules: The Animated Series is an American animated series based on the 1997 film of the same name and the Greek myth.
 The series premiered in syndication on August 31, 1998, and on Disney's One Saturday Morning on September 12, 1998.
 The syndicated series ran 52 episodes, while the Saturday morning run ran 13.

 "Hercules and the Arabian Night"

 "Hercules and the Arabian Night" is a crossover episode of Disney's Hercules: The Animated Series featuring characters from Aladdin.

-Disney's House of Mouse
+House of Mouse

-Disney's House of Mouse is an animated television series, produced by Walt Disney Television which originally aired from 2001 to 2003.
+House of Mouse is an animated television series, produced by Walt Disney Television which originally aired from 2001 to 2003.